On the number of Regge trajectories for dual amplitudes: Discussion

 \section{Discussion}

-In this paper, we have proven solely using the analytic structure of the scattering amplitude that meromorphic amplitudes with finitely many Regge trajectories, with zero and one subtraction can not reggeize.
-At the end of sec.~\ref{sec:use-MSW}, we then proposed an argument based on the Mandelstam-Sommerfeld-Watson transform to conjecture that the non-reggeization statement could extend to a statement about the non-existence of such amplitudes in momentum space, ruling them out, under the assumption that the MSW transform is under control.
+In this paper, we have proven solely using the analytic structure of the scattering amplitude that scalar meromorphic amplitudes with finitely many Regge trajectories, with zero and one subtraction are not consistent with analyticity, unitarity and crossing symmetry in the form of channel-duality, and therefore cannot exist.

 As noted in the introduction, we realized after completion of the proof presented here that the question of the compatibility of reggeization with a finite number of trajectories had been investigated in the literature before~\cite{mandula-slansky-singletraj, Ademollo:1968cno, atkinson_conditions_1968, Fujisaki:1970ce}.
 These studies all rely on the use of the construction known as FESRs to prove the non-existence of single-trajectory objects (we review FESRs in sec.~\ref{app:fesr}).
 In addition, they do not work out the case with subtractions, crucial to make contact with~\cite{Albert:2022oes,Albert:2023jtd,Albert:2023seb}.
 Lastly, the use of FESRs presents several hidden assumptions, for which no justification was given in the literature to the best of our knowledge.
 Let us discuss these points in more detail.